Vladimir Semirunniy

-Vladimir Sergeyevich Semirunniy (Владимир Сергеевич Семирунний) or Władimir Semirunnij in Polish (11 December 2002) is a Russian-born Polish speed skater.
+Vladimir Sergeyevich Semirunniy (Владимир Сергеевич Семирунний) or Władimir Siemirunnij in Polish (born 11 December 2002), is a Polish speed skater.
 He won a silver and a bronze medal representing Poland at the 2025 World Championships.
+At the 2026 Winter Olympics, he won a silver medal in the 10,000 metres event.
+Semirunniy placed third at the 2026 World Allround Championships.

 Career

-In January 2022, Semirunniy represented Russia and won a bronze medal at the World Junior Championships in Innsbrück.
+In January 2022, Semirunniy represented Russia and won a bronze medal at the World Junior Championships in Innsbruck.
 In February that year, Russia invaded Ukraine and Russian athletes were banned from international competitions.
-In that season, Semirunniy won the Russian national championships at the 5,000 meter.
+In that season, Semirunniy won the Russian national championships in the 5,000 meters.

 In September 2022 he decided to leave Russia to pursue his international sports career.
 In Poland, he could train with the national team but faced a 14-month suspension from competitions.

-In the 2024-25 season, Semirunniy became national Polish allround speed skating champion and set a national record on the 10,000 meter.
-Later that season, he obtained a silver medal at the 10,000 meter race and a bronze medal at the 5,000 meter race of the 2025 World Championships in Hamar, Norway.
+In the 202425 season, Semirunniy became the national Polish allround speed skating champion and set a national record in the 10,000 meters.
+Later that season, he obtained a silver medal at the 10,000 meter race and a bronze medal at the 5,000-meter race of the 2025 World Championships in Hamar, Norway.

-On 26 August 2025 he received the Polish citizenship.
+On 26 August 2025 he received Polish citizenship.
+Semirunniy won the silver medal at the 10,000 meter race of the 2026 Winter Olympics.
+It was Poland's second medal of the games.
+At the 2026 World Allround Championships, Semirunniy obtained the bronze medal.